JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali

+I AM "LEGION" ..!
+I DO NOT FORGIVE ..!
+I DO NOT FORGET ..!
+"V" FOR "VENGEANCE" ..!

 I KNOW 'they' don't 'like' me ... https://www.youtube.com/watch?v=IGInsosP0Ac ...
 I JUST WANT TO BE MYSELF ...
 I CAN'T BE SOMEONE ELSE ... 'they' YELL ... 'they' PREACH ...
 I'VE HEARD IT ALL BEFORE ..!
 STAND OUT don't 'fit in' ..!
 STAND OUT ..!

 ...
 25 YEARS AGO ... what the hell happened ..? some they fell down ... and some they got back up ... and fought back against the meltdown ..! 'you' might as walking on the sun ... https://www.youtube.com/watch?v=LQj--Kjn0z8&t=70 ...
 TRUTH.
 ACCEPT NO IMITATION ..!
 TRUTH.